erpnet/ErpNet.FP/Config.md

 This config removes the "http" endpoint and allows only https acccess.

 Note:
-* "<site>" should contain the domain name of the site for which the certificate is issued.
+* "site" should contain the domain name of the site for which the certificate is issued.